waterfilling/waterfilling/README.md

 Host the Tor software with the waterfilling branch, a prototype of the waterfilling technique implemented in Tor.

-This code source has been used to run tests in shadow.
+This source code  has been used to run tests in shadow for the research presented in paper '' Waterfilling: Balancing the Tor network with maximum diversity ''.

 To look at the changes (git diff from tor-0.2.6.7):